broncoracing/CAN_Bootloader/README.md

     page count (par1), number of pages the firmware uses firmware CRC (par2), entire firmware CRC, if not matching the flash contents, bootloader will not flash firmware CRC

+### Ping:

+There's no data in a ping command.
+Just leave it as zeros.

+### Set ID:

+    new ID (par1), the new ID for this board par2 is unused

 ## Bootloader operation:
 Normal boot sequence: